rixiobarrios/react-component-lifecycle/readme.md

 > Add the mounting methods to HomePage.js and the update methods to
 > AboutPage.js. `console.log` something in each method to understand the order.

+#### Review Questions

+- What is the component lifecycle?
+What are the lifecycle methods?
+- What are the commonly used lifecycle methods?
+- What do we use these methods for?

 ## Break (10 min / 1:10)